quindar/quindar-angular/intro.md

 	// copy moves the cdn files from node_modules to the more helpful root directory
 	// you can add the command “grunt copy” under “npm install” in buildme.sh if you want to
 	// have the files copy automatically after install
        copy: {
           main: {
     // each chunk below defines the path to the file (cwd) and the files to copy over (src)
     // as well as their destination (dest).
 In our case dest is always “app/” as our root
     // directory
             files: [{
                 expand: true,
                 cwd: 'node_modules/bootstrapcdn',
-                src: '*.js',
+                src: '*.css',
                 dest: 'app/',
             },
             {